 E-2 would be aligned east of existing US-95 near the base of Paradise Ridge.
 This alternative is 5.85 miles long transitioning to a four-lane with center turn lane, curb, gutter and sidewalk for the last 0.24 miles at the northern end of the project.
-Approximately 5.43 miles of the existing US-95 may be turned over to the NLHD.
-E-2 would ascend Reisenauer Hill at an approximately 4.1 percent grade and descend at an approximately 4.4 percent grade.
-The evaluation of effects during the screening process and the detailed analyses presented in the DEIS resulted in the lead agencies, FHWA and ITD, identifying the E-2 Alternative as the Preferred Alternative for the following reasons:
+The evaluation of effects during the screening process and the detailed analyses presented in this DEIS resulted in the lead agencies, FHWA and ITD, identifying the E-2 Alternative as the Preferred Alternative for the following reasons:

-- It would have the greatest safety improvement even considering weather and the safety of the existing US-95 loop. - It would have the fewest access points - It would have the shortest length of five-lane section, the shortest travel time, and the lowest road user cost - It would have the least effect to streams - It would avoid floodplains effects, business impacts and potential business impacts - It would best meet the project purpose and need
+- It would have the greatest safety improvement - It would have the fewest access points - It would have the shortest length with the shortest travel time - It would the least effect to streams - It would have better weather conditions for driving than W-4. - It would avoid effects to cultural/Section 4(f) resources, floodplains and business displacements - It would best meet the project purpose and need

-The primary disadvantages of E-2 compared to the other alternatives are that it would be located closer to the base of Paradise Ridge, which provides moderate ungulate habitat.
-E 2 would also affect pine stands that are pygmy nuthatch habitat and potential habitat for long-eared myotis and northern alligator lizard.
-It would have the greatest number of residential impacts.
-The E-2 Alternative would also have the greatest indirect effects to Palouse remnants, planned and ongoing Palouse restoration projects, and a key conservation area for Spalding's catchfly because it could result in more weed establishment and habitat degradation compared to the other alternatives due to its proximity to those sites.
+The primary disadvantages of E-2 compared to the other alternatives are that it would be located closer to the base of Paradise Ridge which provides moderate ungulate habitat and E-2 would also affect pine stands that are potential long-eared myotis, northern alligator lizard and pygmy nuthatch habitat.